Does My Teen Need Therapy?

 Teens are trying to discover who they are, while figuring out the world around them.
 This stage of life can pose a great deal of challenges for you and your teen.
 You wonder if it’s time to get your teen into therapy.

-By Melody Smith, LAC
+By Melody Smith, LPC

 As your child grows and gains independence, you may question how to best help your budding teenager and may even blame yourself for your child’s struggles.
 Navigating through social problems and processing the emotions that life begins to throw can be difficult.
 Due to the rapid changes that often take place, teenagers are susceptible to psychological, physical and social challenges as their bodies and brains are still developing.